 Right of Way

-Right of way, the privilege of the immediate use of the highway over other users.
+Right of way, means the privilege of the immediate use of the highway over other users.
 We often speak of it, but do we really know what it means in relation to our driving?
 It is crucial that drivers know and follow the right of way rules to avoid conflict and collision.

 Part 3 of the Motor Vehicle Act, which sets out the rules for vehicle and pedestrian movement, contains 35 references to the phrase "right of way."
 The majority of them relate to intersections controlled by traffic signals.
 They specify who goes first in various situations and generally grant priority to pedestrians over all vehicles, if the pedestrian is following the pedestrian rules properly.
 These rules must be learned when you start to drive and kept in mind to be followed thereafter.